MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/oracle-azure-netapp-files-content.md

 - The [SLA for this service][SLA for Azure NetApp Files] guarantees 99.99 percent availability.
 - As [Enterprise-scale data management][Enterprise-scale data management section of this article] discusses, you can use snapshots in backup and recovery solutions.
 Use Oracle hot backup mode and Azure NetApp Files APIs to orchestrate database-consistent snapshots.

-When you use Oracle Database in Azure, implement an HA and DR solution to avoid downtime:
+When you use Oracle Database in Azure, implement a solution for HA and DR to avoid downtime:

 - Use [ODG][Implement Oracle Data Guard on an Azure Linux virtual machine].
 - Run the database on one virtual machine.